 Share your story – Once Mason was born and more people were finding out he was only 2 lbs.
 11 oz., I heard so many stories about other babies born as preemies and how they are thriving now.
 Those stories bring so much hope.
 If you have a story like that, share it however you can.
 You can also comment below, and I’d love to hear it!

 So much more can be said about the amazing things that happen in the NICU, but for now, I just wanted to spread the awareness and offer a few ways you can help.
-Mason’s journey isn’t over yet, but I will keep you updated!
-Thank you for all of the prayers I know are being said for him, and keep the NICU in your thoughts and prayers every day.
+Keep the NICU in your thoughts and prayers every day.

 I’ll leave you with a few quotes.